ceas-ambassadors/ceas-ambassadors-website/docs/database.md

 # Database Design
 This is the actual structue of the tables and their relationships.
 ### Member
+* id
-* email - primary key
+  * unique auto incrementing id for member - primary key
+* email
   * the user's email.
-Treated as the primary key because it is unique
+Should have unique key
 * first_name
 * last_name
 * major